AugmentedRoboticFabrication/AugRobFab-ROS/Readme.md

 5. Run `source /opt/ros/melodic/setup.bash`, then `cd ssr_ros` & `catkin_make` to build the workspace
 6. `source ./devel/setup.bash` to activate
 7. Visit ROS documentation for `rosnode` `roscore` `rostopic` and `roslaunch` to learn more about the workspace.
-8. To execute a scan, you have to have a roscore running in one window.
+8. To execute a scan:

+   a.
 Open a new terminal on your PC, connect to the container again with steps 4-6.
-Activate the workspace in this new window, and then use `roslaunch abb_irb2400_moveit_config moveit_planning_execution.launch robot_ip:=100.0.0.1` where the IP address matches the IP of the robot.
-Finally, open a third terminal, connect to the container again.
+Activate the workspace in this new window, and then use `roslaunch abb_irb2400_moveit_config moveit_planning_execution.launch robot_ip:=192.168.125.1 sim:=false`.
+The argument `sim:=false` means the command will attempt to connect to the IRC5 controller.
+To ensure this works, make sure you are following the instructions from http://wiki.ros.org/abb_driver/Tutorials/RunServer

+   b.
+Open a third terminal, connect to the container again.
 Acitvate the workspace.
-Run the scan script using `rosrun ssr_scan Scanner.py` you may have to move to `src/ssr_scan/src` and `chmod +x Scanner.py` to make the file executable.
+Move to src/ssr_scan/src using `cd src/ssr_scan/src` and `chmod +x Scanner.py` to make the file executable.
+Finally, run the scan script using `rosrun ssr_scan Scanner.py`.